Atomic Art

 He later said in a Smithsonian interview, that his interest in film was a logical and natural outgrowth when confronted with subject matter which was not easily coverable by painting or exceeded painting.
 He echoes Adorno’s statement that writing poetry after Auschwitz would be barbaric, often misquoted as “Art after Auschwitz is impossible.“

-Ted Gilien, Photograph of Nagasaki, late November or early December 1945.
+Ted Gillien, Photograph of Nagasaki, late November or early December 1945.

 From Denise M. Rompilla, From Hiroshima to the hydrogen bomb: American artists witness the birth of the atomic age